The Grantham Grocer Fallacy

 And not just that one customer.
 In a place such as Grantham at that time people would have shopped mostly in their own High Street, which would have been within walking distance of where they lived.
 In walking in those days, neighbours came across each other and talked, so a bad grocer would soon have had a bad reputation all over town.

-However there are a number of reasons why the free market theory does not work in many of these cases.
+However there are a number of reasons why the free market theory does not work in many cases.

 In 1930's Grantham, word would soon have spread about a bad grocer.
-As mentioned, housewives would have chatted with their neighbours on such topics, and they could also peruse the wares and compare the prices of every grocer in Grantham probably within the space of half an hour.
-The stock was straightforward : cheese, butter, bread etc, and the total of such items bought constituted for many the bulk of their expenditure.
+As mentioned, housewives would have chatted with their neighbours on such topics, and they could have peruse the wares and compare the prices of every grocer in Grantham within the space of half an hour.
+The stock was straightforward - cheese, butter, bread - and the total of such items bought constituted for many the bulk of their expenditure.
 People could focus on groceries, the occasional clothing or toy purchase, and the even more occasional mega-purchase such as a radio or (for the better-off) a car.
-Life was simpler then.
+Life was simpler and more frugal then.

 But today people hardly speak to their neighbours [Note 2].
-With car ownership and dispersal of employment [Note 3], their social circle is is likely to be over 100 miles in radius, so comparing local tradesmen is not a likely topic of conversation.
-Besides which, there are now too many consumer product categories for statistically meaningful advice to be available within their social circle or within the time frame of a conversation.
+With car ownership and dispersal of employment [Note 3], their social circle can be 100 miles in radius, so comparing local tradesmen is not a likely topic of conversation.
+Besides, there are now too many consumer product categories for statistically meaningful advice to be available within their social circle or within the time frame of a conversation.
 There are TV's, gardening gadgets, PDAs, laptops, mobile phones, cars, garages, cameras, music players, ISP's, and a multitude of other categories that were simply not available or not relevant to most of Grantham's inhabitants in the 1930's.
-And within any one of these categories today there are usually a multitude of alternative brands.
+And within each of these categories there are usually a multitude of alternative brands on offer today.